ISSS Link (e-forms)

 3. On Emory's payroll.

 If all three on-campus employment conditions are met, F-1 students do not need to obtain employment authorization.
 However, J-1 students must obtain written on-campus work authorization from ISSS before their start date.
-Open the "J-1 Students" section below for more details.
+See the "J-1 Students" section below for more details.

 Tips for Finding an On-Campus Job